That's something that I think is growing on me as I get older:

 "In my house, I seemed to be often looking for a place to hide…so that I could get busy at my real work, which was a sort of wooing of distant parts of myself.
 I lived in a state of siege, always losing just what I wanted to hold on to.
 But on trips there was no difficulty.
 I could be talking to Andrew, talking to the children and looking at whatever they wanted me to look at…and all the time these bits and pieces would be flying together inside me.
 The essential composition would be achieved.
 This made me hopeful and lighthearted.
 It was being a watcher that did it.
 A watcher, not a keeper."

-by Meleah Maynard on 'Lives of Mothers and Daughters'
+~ Meleah Maynard, 'Lives of Mothers and Daughters'

 AIRdirondack Art Project